This post has been updated from last year.

-If you used an admissions counselor or consultant and did not get any good results and they told you that your applications were good, find someone else.
-If your counselor had limited experience, this is pretty much an indicator that you should have gone with someone experienced.
+If you used an admissions counselor or consultant and did not get any good results, find someone else.
+Even if you like the consultant and even if that consultant was me, I would advise you to consider using someone else.
+If the consultant was able to get you to the interview stage, but you could not pass the interview, the consultant's application advice was likely to have been solid.
+If the consultant told you that you would have a very difficult time of it, you might still want to work with him or her.
+Sometimes first attempts simply don't work.
+It does not hurt to ask the consultant you were working with, to offer their perspective on your problems.
+Test scores, work experience, and application decisions that you have made might not have anything to do with the consultant.
+Still, If your counselor had limited experience, this is pretty much an indicator that you should have gone with someone experienced.
 If your counselor seemed exhausted or rushed, you also have a problem because this person is unlikely to be able to be devoted to helping you enough.
 If you purchased a counseling service and not the services of a particular counselor, I would not be surprised if you encountered someone overworked.
 After all, one critical difference between consultants who work for themselves and those that work for someone else is the amount they make for the work performed.
 Those that work for someone else make considerably less per hour and often have to work more and under higher pressure than those that work for themselves.
 Regardless of whether you use an individual consultant or a service, the issue will always come down to the specific advice you are being given, which means the particular person you are working with.
-In addition to contacting me, one good resource for finding a new counselor is through the Association of International Admissions Consultants where you can find a directory of my colleagues (including my guest blogger, Steve Green) around the world who are committed to providing high level service to their clients.
+In addition to contacting me, one good resource for finding a new counselor is through the Association of International Admissions Consultants where you can find a directory of my colleagues around the world who are committed to providing high level service to their clients.

 11. Was your GMAT within the school's 80% range?
 Was your GMAT below average?
 Obviously if your score was below the 80% range, you should assume your chances for admissions were less than the stated admissions rate.
 If it was was within the range, but significantly below the average score, you should assume that it was a contributing factor to your results.
 I am not saying to apply only to schools where you are within the range (see my earlier post on this issue), but I would suggest taking account of the risk in terms of (1) school selection, (2) the number of programs you need to apply to, and (3) expectations for success.
 As far as reapplication goes, studying GMAT is almost always necessary for those with less than a 700 GMAT.
 If your GMAT was 700 or higher and you were rejected, GMAT was almost certainly not your main problem.